Key Tronic (NASDAQ:KTCC) Earns Buy Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Key Tronic (NASDAQ:KTCC – Free Report) in a research note issued to investors on Monday morning.
-The firm issued a buy rating on the technology company’s stock.
+Investment analysts at StockNews.com assumed coverage on shares of Key Tronic (NASDAQ:KTCC – Get Free Report) in a note issued to investors on Tuesday.
+The brokerage set a “buy” rating on the technology company’s stock.

 Key Tronic Price Performance

-Key Tronic (NASDAQ:KTCC – Get Free Report) last posted its earnings results on Tuesday, May 7th.
+Key Tronic (NASDAQ:KTCC – Get Free Report) last posted its quarterly earnings results on Tuesday, May 7th.
 The technology company reported ($0.21) EPS for the quarter, meeting the consensus estimate of ($0.21).
-The firm had revenue of $140.53 million during the quarter.
 Key Tronic had a return on equity of 0.20% and a net margin of 0.04%.
+The business had revenue of $140.53 million during the quarter.

 Institutional Investors Weigh In On Key Tronic